strangiato/pipenv-s2i-example/README.md

 Additionally, create an empty file called `__init__.py` in the same hello_world folder.

 At this point your application is ready to start in your local environment.
-You can run the followig command with your virtual environment still active to start the application:
+You can run the following command with your virtual environment still active to start the application:

 ```
 uvicorn hello_world.main:app